jwcarr/eyekit/GUIDE.md

 If `compress` is set to `True`, files are written in the most compact way; if `False`, the file will be larger but more human-readable (like the example above).
 JSON can also be used to store `TextBlock` objects – see `example_texts.json` for an example – and you can even store `FixationSequence` and `TextBlock` objects in the same file if you like to keep things organized together.

 The `io` module also provides functions for importing data from other formats: `io.import_asc()` and `io.import_csv()`.
 Once data has been imported this way, it may then be written out to Eyekit's native JSON format for quick access in the future.
-In time, I hope to add more functions to import data from common eyetracking formats.
+In time, I hope to add more functions to import data from common eyetracker formats.

 Getting Texts into Eyekit
 -------------------------

-Getting texts into Eyekit can be a little tricky because their precise layout will be highly dependent on many different factors – not just the font and its size, but also the peculiarities of the presentation software and its text rendering engine.
+Getting texts into Eyekit can be a little tricky because their precise layout will be highly dependent on many different factors – not just the font and its size, but also the peculiarities of the experiment software and its text rendering engine.

 Ideally, all of your texts will be presented in some consistent way.
 For example, they might be centralized on the screen or they might have a consistent left edge.
 Once you specify how a text is positioned on screen, Eyekit calculates the location and bounding box of every character based on the particular font and font size you are using.
 This process is somewhat imperfect, however, especially if you are using a proportional font that makes use of advanced typographical features such as kerning and ligatures, as is the case in the example below.